Clocking In: How Grief Shows Up at Work

 People saw me responding to my emails in a timely fashion.

-They didn’t see that I had to reread the same sentence 5 times before comprehending.
+They didn’t see that I had to reread the same sentence 5 times before my brain could satisfy itself enough to generate a response.

 They saw me meeting deadlines.

-They didn’t see the number of used napkins that surrounded my laptop as I worked late into the night hours to make up for all the crying I had done that dayl
+They didn’t see the number of used napkins in the trash as I worked late into the night to make up for all the time lost to crying that day.

 They saw me smiling, waving hello and goodbye.

-They didn’t see how exhausted it was to pretend to be okay.
+They didn’t see how exhausted it felt to pretend to be okay.

-If you’ve ever delivered great work while silently falling apart on the inside, I see you.
+I can deliver great work on the outside while silently falling apart on the inside.

-If you just couldn’t show up and something important fell through as a result, give yourself grace.
-You are not failing.
-You are grieving.
-Grief doesn’t disqualify you from being capable.
-Accept that the way you work is going to change.
-There is no right or wrong way to do this and it’s going to look different in each and every space that you show up to.
+I’ve learnt that if I wasn’t able to show up and something important fell through as a result, to give myself grace.
+I am not failing.
+I am grieving.
+Grief doesn’t disqualify me from being capable.
+I have accepted that the way I work is going to change.
+There is no right or wrong way to do this and it’s going to look different in each and every space that I show up to.
 Work included.
 And that deserves compassion – not criticism.